megan-lynn-tucker/HeatDiffusion/README.md

 **c** is the specific heat capacity of material, **u** is the object, and **x** is the location on u.

 ## Class
-CS 161: Introduction to Computer Scienc
+CS 161: Introduction to Computer Science